vaminator/vamtb/README.md

-  graph         Generate graph of deps, one per var. ia            Upload var to Internet Archive item. imageopt      Optimize images in vars. latest        Show "latest" version of var as an absolute filename link          Link var in current directory to vam directory and in vam... multiup       Upload var to multiple place. nordep        Prints all var which don't have a reverse dependent. noroot        Remove root node stored in pose presets. orig          Revert to orig files. printdep      Print dependencies of a var from reading meta. printrealdep  Print dependencies of a var from inspecting all json files. profile       Creates or selects a new VaM installation instance.
+  graph         Generate graph of deps, one per var. ia            Upload var to Internet Archive item. imageopt      Optimize images in vars. latest        Show "latest" version of var as an absolute filename. link          Link var in current directory to vam directory and in vam... multiup       Upload var to multiple place. nordep        Prints all var which don't have a reverse dependent. noroot        Remove root node stored in pose presets. orig          Revert to orig files. pluginpreset  Update Plugin presets to latest plugins found. printdep      Print dependencies of a var from reading meta. printrealdep  Print dependencies of a var from inspecting all json files. profile       Creates or selects a new VaM installation instance.